n-bernold/bcos-stablediffusion/README.md

 This is a fork of of the [Stable Diffusion 2.1](https://github.com/Stability-AI/stablediffusion) repository.
 The code for training was adapted from an open-source [Dreambooth](https://github.com/tomasyany/dreambooth) repository.
-The [b-cos library](https://github.com/B-cos/B-cos-v2/) is used whenever possible but modules have also been copied and modified.
+The [b-cos library](https://github.com/B-cos/B-cos-v2/) is used whenever possible but some modules have also been copied and modified.

 ________________________________